 The observed drift between the two GOME-2 instruments is likely caused by the degradation of the L1 data.
-For the O3 slant column density (SCD) fit, we added two pseudo absorbers in the non-operational DOAS retrieval.
-This improved the observed drift in the SCDs between the two instruments.
+For the ozone slant column density (SCD) fit, two pseudo absorbers were added by the algorithm team in the non-operational DOAS retrieval, which improved the observed drift in the SCDs between the two instruments.
 A large-scale test in the official testing environment is in preparation.
 This test will also include the AMF part.
 Once a reasonable amount of data has been processed, they will be provided to AUTH for comparison to ground based observations.
-We expect the changes to be in the order of the allowed uncertainty range.
+It is expected that the changes will be in the order of the allowed uncertainty range.
 Based on a successful validation phase, the updated dataset will be released as operational product.

 Figure 7.1.
 Hemispherical time-series of the monthly mean percentage differences between GOME-2B GDP-4.8 (blue symbols) and GOME-2C GDP-4.9 (orange symbols) total ozone products against ground-based observations.
-Panels a-d: Northern Hemisphere, panels e and f: Southern Hemisphere.
+Panels a - d: Northern Hemisphere, panels e and f: Southern Hemisphere.
 Brewer co-locations are shown in panels a and b (Northern Hemisphere only).
 Dobson co-locations are shown in panels c-f.
 The difference between the left and the right column of figures is the time period covered.